 McCready expanded its health care services in 1968 when it opened a nursing home and named it in memory of a beloved local resident, Alice Byrd Tawes.
 Mrs. Tawes was the mother of late Maryland Gov.

 J. Millard Tawes.
-That single-story structure was replaced this year by the new Alice B. Tawes Nursing & Rehabilitation Center.
+That single-story structure was replaced by the new Alice B. Tawes Nursing & Rehabilitation Center.

 Why replace the nursing home?
 After four decades, it became apparent the original building was too small, too cramped and just too old by current nursing home standards.
 The original 69-bed facility also needs additional skilled nursing beds.
 Patients need -- and deserve -- larger rooms as well as modern dining and recreational areas.
 The staff needs more office space, more storage space and more room to work.
 The new $12½ million, four-story structure with a waterfront view of the Little Annemessex River will fill those needs.